danhetrick/ircpatch/README.md

 ### minimal.patch

 [minimal.patch](https://github.com/danhetrick/ircpatch/blob/unstable/minimal.patch "minimal.patch") is an example of a patchfile with the minimum number of elements for it to be a valid patchfile.
 Many of the other bot settings are left to their default values, with only the elements necessary for a network connection and chat relay.
-It will connect to a single server hosted on the same computer hosting *irc-patch*, and connect to a single channel, "#ircpatch":
+It will connect to a single server hosted on the same computer hosting *IRC-Patch*, and connect to a single channel, "#ircpatch":

     <?xml version="1.0" encoding="UTF-8"?>
     <patch>